Whitewater: Classification

 The most widely used grading system is the International Scale of River Difficulty, where whitewater (either an individual rapid, or the entire river) is classed in six categories from class I (the easiest and safest) to class VI (the most difficult and most dangerous).
 The grade reflects both the technical difficulty and the danger associated with a rapid, with grade I referring to flat or slow-moving water with few hazards, and grade VI referring to the hardest rapids, which are very dangerous even for expert paddlers, and are rarely run.
 Grade-VI rapids are sometimes downgraded to grade-V or V+ if they have been run successfully.
 Harder rapids (for example a grade-V rapid on a mainly grade-III river) are often portaged, a French term for carrying.
 A portaged rapid is where the boater lands and carries the boat around the hazard.
+(In many cases, a lower rated rapid may give a better "ride" to kayakers or rafters, while a Class V may seem relatively tame.
+However, it is not so much the "ride," but the inherent danger in the rapid.
+An exciting rapid may have minimal risk, while a seemingly simply rapid may have terminal hydraulics, undercut rocks, etc.)

 A rapid's grade is not fixed, since it may vary greatly depending on the water depth and speed of flow.
 Also, the level of development in rafting/kayaking technology plays a role.
 Rapids that would have meant almost certain death a hundred years ago may now be considered only a Class IV or V rapid, due to the development of certain safety features.
 Although some rapids may be easier at high flows because features are covered or "washed-out", high water usually makes rapids more difficult and dangerous.
 At flood stage, even rapids that are usually easy can contain lethal and unpredictable hazards (briefly adapted from the American version of the International Scale of River Difficulty).